 - How fast or slow paced you want it to be

 Work out your main goals for your travel and go from there.
 If you aim is to see lots with the convenience of most things being taken care of for you, guided tours are your best travel option.

 They are a great option for shorter holidays where you want to cram a lot in without having to worry about how to get from A to B every day.
-Usually they incorporate a tour bus that takes you from one stop to the next and accommodation is typically centrally located near food, shopping and attractions.
+From my experience with Bus Tours To New York from Fredericton, they usually incorporate a tour that takes you from one stop to the next and accommodation is typically centrally located near food, shopping and attractions.

 But if you want to take your time, with the ability to be a little flexible and spontaneous on your holiday, or if you enjoy the process of planning your own holiday, independant travel planning is a great option for you.